Sam-analytic/Galaxy_Wars/README.md

 # Galaxy_Wars
-Semester Project developed using Pygame  - Galaxy Wars.

-NOTE: I think that this game can be easily developed with a standard object oriented Framwork.

-GAMEPLAY: (Alpha version)
+Semester Project developed using Pygame  - Galaxy Wars Try to shoot your opponent and gain as much points as possible before the time is up.
+But wait, do your bullets travel straight anymore or do you have to account for gravity?

 # Modes: